Last Updated on October 28, 2020

 “Don't let perfect be the enemy of good.”

 I've started with an 80/20 approach to clean eating many years ago.
 Today I'm eating probably 90% of the time a clean, plant strong and whole foods diet, which is very rich in fiber.

 I love the flexibility it gives me to make some exceptions from the rule (e.g. when my almost 80-year old Dad is cooking his famous goulash once a year), even though these exceptions are becoming increasingly rare.

-While you'll still find some meat based and vegetarian recipes on this blog from a time when my clean eating definition was different, expect in future many creative plant strong whole foods creations to come, which are easy vegan recipes by nature.
+While you'll still find some meat-based and vegetarian meals on this blog from a time when my clean eating definition was different, expect in future many creative plant-strong whole foods creations to come, which are easy healthy vegan recipes by nature.

 Do you need a place where you can record your favorite plant-based recipes?
 Don't look any further.
 Click the following link to learn how I've created a community-driven blank recipe book for you.
 Or click below to grab the blank cookbook immediately!